Equity, Diversity, and Inclusion in EngSci

 In our view, there are three main reasons why diversity is essential to successful engineering.

 Access to fulfilling and lucrative careers should in no way be restricted by race, ethnicity, culture, sexuality, gender, religion or any other identity factor, both visible and hidden.
 Opportunity and success should be a truly level playing field based on abilities and character.
-And on the flipside, all communities should benefit from engineers who understand and address their specific challenges.
+On the flipside, all communities should benefit from engineers who understand and address their specific challenges.

 Second, we need more engineers and should recruit the best talent from the broadest pool possible.
-Engineers are in very high demand and we have not been educating enough engineers to replace those retiring, let alone expanding the field at large!
+Engineers are in high demand and we have not been educating enough engineers to replace those retiring, let alone expanding the field at large.
 Diverse groups must be welcomed into the profession for the benefit of society, the economy, and our collective human technological capabilities.

 Finally, creativity is key to engineering innovation and diverse groups are more creative.
 Engineers are called on to design solutions to new, never-before-seen problems for diverse stakeholders every day.
 Creativity relies on one’s ability to draw connections between previously unconnected knowledge and ideas.
 Engineers from different backgrounds bring diverse skills, experiences, values, priorities, and knowledge to the table.
 The more unique the connections that can be drawn, the more creative we can be.
 And innovative and creative thinking is what engineering is all about.
 Anyone can read a manual; not everyone can write it.